 You run these workloads as a set of commands in a notebook or as an automated job.
-Azure Databricks makes a distinction between interactive clusters and automated clusters.
-You use interactive clusters to analyze data collaboratively using interactive notebooks.
-You use automated clusters to run fast and robust automated jobs.
+Azure Databricks makes a distinction between all-purpose clusters and job clusters.
+You use all-purpose clusters to analyze data collaboratively using interactive notebooks.
+You use job clusters to run fast and robust automated jobs.

-- You can create an interactive cluster using the UI, CLI, or REST API.
-You can manually terminate and restart an interactive cluster.
+- You can create an all-purpose cluster using the UI, CLI, or REST API.
+You can manually terminate and restart an all-purpose cluster.
 Multiple users can share such clusters to do collaborative interactive analysis.

-- The Azure Databricks job scheduler creates an automated cluster when you run a job on a new automated cluster and terminates the cluster when the job is complete.
+- The Azure Databricks job scheduler creates a job cluster when you run a job on a new job cluster and terminates the cluster when the job is complete.
 You cannot restart a job cluster.

-This section also focuses more on interactive than automated clusters, although many of the configurations and management tools described apply equally to both cluster types.
-To learn more about creating automated clusters, see Jobs.
+This section also focuses more on all-purpose than job clusters, although many of the configurations and management tools described apply equally to both cluster types.
+To learn more about creating job clusters, see Jobs.

-Azure Databricks retains cluster configuration information for up to 70 interactive clusters terminated in the last 30 days and up to 30 automated clusters recently terminated by the job scheduler.
-To keep an interactive cluster configuration even after it has been terminated for more than 30 days, an administrator can pin a cluster to the cluster list.
+Azure Databricks retains cluster configuration information for up to 70 all-purpose clusters terminated in the last 30 days and up to 30 job clusters recently terminated by the job scheduler.
+To keep an all-purpose cluster configuration even after it has been terminated for more than 30 days, an administrator can pin a cluster to the cluster list.

 In this section: